tokenika/tokenika.github.io/web/web.md

 #### EOS - An Introduction by Ian Grigg

 This paper outlines the context, vision and software architecture underlying EOS, which we are building to serve a broad and diverse group of users with smart business.

 <span style="color:silver;">Source: [iang.org](http://iang.org/papers/EOS_An_Introduction.pdf), by Ian Grigg, July 2017</span>

+#### Introduction to EOS: the Epic (blockchain) Operating System

+EOS is a consensus blockchain operating system that provides databases, account permissions, scheduling, authentication, and internet-application communication to massively improve the efficiency of smart business development that uses parallelization to make possible blockchain scalability to millions of users and millions of transactions per second.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@trogdor/introduction-to-eos-the-epic-blockchain-operating-system), by trogdor, May 2017</span>

 #### EOS Shanghai Meetup July 2017